Become a More Flexible Thinker

 For example, if your partner doesn't take out the trash despite reminders, are they dispositionally inconsiderate or are they absentminded currently due to stress they're experiencing at work?

-For example, you have a thought that you're "not good enough" but you can recognize this as an anxiety thought rather than automatically assuming it's true.
+You have a thought that you're "not good enough" but you can recognize this as anxiety rather than automatically assuming it's true.

 There may be other situations in which you're overconfident.
-For example, you think you're probably a better stock picker than the average investor.
+For example, you think you're probably better at picking stocks than the average investor.
 However, if you're a flexible thinker, you can recognize that is a pretty common type of overconfidence bias.

 Recognizing that thoughts and feelings often don't last